Pilot Grant Program

 - Describe how the project team will strengthen the relationship between the researchers and community partner during the grant period, including a description of how the research team will collaborate with the partner to identify and understand their mutual research needs, shape a clear research question, and develop community engagement strategies.

-- Where possible, explain how the project will add to the climate and health literature, work with data, and analyze a climate solution.
+- Where possible, explain how the project will add to the literature, work with data, and analyze a health resilience solution.

 - Track 1 (5 page maximum)